eag1ex/excel-fuel-server/readme.md

 #### Developer Notes
 - Wasn't entirely sure of logic for products/points (ExcelProductPoint[]) and how they should behave so implemented my own take on it:)
+- I have included my last production build at /dist _(for heroku production only deployment)_

 #### TESTS